Nutlope/prisma-data-proxy/README.md

-# Prisma and Next.js Demo
+# Prisma Data Proxy and Next.js Demo

 This is a Prisma and Next.js demo presented at Prisma Serverless Conf.
 To get this working, make sure to: